Code-Institute-Submissions/Zoe34-my-photography_JulyResub/README.md

 The errors that I have come across are an empty heading in the section element in the index.html and an empty heading in the logo class in in the header section.
 All errors have been successfully fixed.
 The main heading element is a camera symbol and "Capture" which is simple and related to the theme of the website.

+### Test Cases:

 - As a new user I accessed the main page by pressing "Menu".
-The menu button lights up pink when hovered and becomes underlined when clicked to confirm which page I am currently on.
+The menu button lights up pink when hovered over and becomes underlined when clicked to confirm which page I am currently on.

 !["menu-bar" screenshot](/docs/screenshots/menu.png)

 - When I click on the "Capture" sign at the top of the page I am taken to the main page and the "Home" menu option becomes underlined pink.

 - When I scroll down I see the main page image, a descripton of what the business offers and a time schedule.
 - When clicking the "Gallery" option in the menu the button lights up pink when hovered over and when clicked it is underlined in pink.
 - When scrolling through the gallery page I see a display of photography.